Yasin1ar/Alpha-Youtube-Downloader/README.md

 # Alpha-Youtube-Downloader
-A Program for downloading Videos &amp; Audios from YouTube
+A Program for downloading Videos &amp; Audios from YouTube using pytube (Python library)